Gérard Pelletier

-Gérard Pelletier (/fr/; June 21, 1919 – June 22, 1997) was a Canadian politician, dipolmat and journalist from Quebec best known for his association with Canadian Prime Minister Pierre Trudeau that started decades before their entries to the political arena.
+Gérard Pelletier (/fr/; June 21, 1919 – June 22, 1997) was a Canadian politician, diplomat and journalist from Quebec, best known for his association with Canadian prime minister Pierre Trudeau that started decades before their entries to the political arena.
 A long time personal confidant of Trudeau, Pelletier served in Trudeau's cabinet and then in two key diplomatic postings.

 Early life and career

 Pelletier grew up as one of 8 children in a working-class family.
 He was educated at the Nicolet Seminary, Collège Mont-Laurier, and the Université de Montréal, where he met fellow student Pierre Trudeau.